SenecaOne/FoundationPress/README.md

 # FoundationPress [![Build Status](https://travis-ci.org/olefredrik/FoundationPress.svg?branch=master)](https://travis-ci.org/olefredrik/FoundationPress)

 This is a WordPress starter theme based on Foundation 5 by Zurb.
 The purpose of FoundationPress, is to act as a small and handy toolbox that contains the essentials needed to build any design.
-FoundationPress is meant to be a starting point, not the final product.
-If you're looking for an all-in-one theme with built-in shortcodes, plugins, fancypancy portfolio templates or whatnot, I'm afraid you have to look elsewhere.

-Please fork, copy, modify, delete, share or do whatever you like with this.

-All contributions are welcome!

 ## Requirements